-One of the concerns that many people have as they approach a divorce is what will happen to them after the divorce has concluded.
-Their "post divorce" life is on a person's mind as soon as the initial paperwork is filed.
+One of the concerns that many people have as they approach a divorce is what will happen after the divorce has concluded.
+Their "post-divorce" life is on a person's mind when the initial paperwork is filed.
 This is not surprising, given that the divorce case itself is not pleasant to think about and is not that long in duration.
-Your divorce will take a couple months to complete (on average) but your post-divorce life will hopefully be much, much longer.
-What kind of life you will be able to lead depends in large part on the decisions you make in the case and the outcomes at which you and your spouse arrive.
+Your divorce will take a couple of months to complete (on average), but your post-divorce life will hopefully be much, much longer.
+What kind of life you will lead depends mainly on the decisions you make in the case and the outcomes at which you and your spouse arrive.

 Many more people worry about the costs of their divorce.
-Hiring an attorney, taking time off from work, court fees, mediation fees, etc. The costs of a divorce can add up quickly depending on the specific facts and circumstances of your case.
-On top of the reality of these cases, you have probably heard horror stories about divorces from friends, family members and neighbors.
-These folks mean well and may even be sharing their stories with you in order to help themselves with their own coping process.
+They hire an attorney, take time off from work, court fees, mediation fees, etc. The prices of a divorce can add up quickly depending on your case's specific facts and circumstances.
+On top of the reality of these cases, you have probably heard horror stories about divorces from friends, family members, and neighbors.
+These folks mean well and may even share their stories with you to help themselves with their coping process.
 That being said, it doesn't help your anxiety to hear those stories!

 Then we arrive back at your post-divorce life.
 What kind of life are you going to be able to lead in your post-divorce years.
-It doesn't matter if you are a young person going through your divorce or if you are a young at heart person going through your divorce.
+It doesn't matter if you are a young person going through your divorce or a young at heart person going through your divorce.
 We all want a quality life and peace of mind when we begin a new phase in our lives.
-Since you have been married for an extended period of time a lot of your life has been tied to your spouse.
-Getting a divorce means removing a huge part of your life (for better or worse).
+Since you have been married for an extended period, much of your life has been tied to your spouse.
+Getting a divorce means removing a considerable part of your life (for better or worse).
 What that means for you and your family could be anyone's guess.

-A common scenario that plays out in many divorces…
+A typical scenario that plays out in many divorces…

-Suppose that you are a stay at home mother and wife.
+Suppose that you are a stay-at-home mother and wife.
 You and your husband have agreed over the years that it would be best for your family that you remain at home to care for your three children.
 Your husband has a college degree and a ton of good work experience.
-He has been the breadwinner for your 18 year marriage.
-You've had your problems in the marriage but you've always been able to work through them with your husband.
-Nothing has ever escalated beyond the point where you all could talk about what is wrong and figure out a solution.
+He has been the breadwinner for your 18-year marriage.
+You've had your problems at the wedding, but you've always been able to work through them with your husband.
+Nothing has ever escalated beyond the point where you all could discuss what is wrong and figure out a solution.

 That is, until now.
-You’ve had a rougher patch in your marriage in recent months that you could just tell were different from other rough patches.
-One day you arrived home from dropping your kids off at school to find that there is a person waiting for you in your driveway.
+In recent months, you've had a rougher patch in your marriage that you could tell was different from other rough patches.
+One day you arrive home from dropping your kids off at school to find that a person is waiting for you in your driveway.
 Without thinking, you park your car and approach this person.
 Surprisingly, he hands you some legal documents and walks towards his vehicle.

 You walk into the house and open up papers to find out that you have just been served with divorce papers.
-Your husband is filing for divorce and you have twenty days to file an Answer to his petition.
-With the room spinning you sit down and reach out to a friend who can provide you with a recommendation for a family law attorney.
+Your husband is filing for divorce, and you have twenty days to file an Answer to his petition.
+With the room spinning, you sit down and reach out to a friend who can provide you with a recommendation for a family law attorney.
 The attorney takes your call and is willing to walk you through the basics of divorce.
-Once the basics have been discussed you tell the lawyer that you have concerns about one particular area: how to survive financially during the divorce and in the immediate time period after the divorce.
+Once the basics have been discussed, you tell the lawyer that you have concerns about one particular area: how to survive financially during the divorce and in the immediate period after the divorce.

-Basically, you want to make sure that you will be able to pay the bills, not have your home foreclosed upon and then be able to find work if that is what needs to happen for your family.
-With all these questions spinning around in your head the lawyer begins to walk you through the concepts of temporary spousal support, contractual alimony and spousal maintenance.
+You want to make sure that you will be able to pay the bills, not have your home foreclosed upon, and then find work if that is what needs to happen for your family.
+With all these questions spinning around in your head, the lawyer begins to walk you through the concepts of temporary spousal support, contractual alimony, and spousal maintenance.

 Spousal maintenance in Texas divorces

-Like most people who use the word "alimony”, you're not sure exactly what the word refers to but have a general sense that it means money paid to you by your ex-spouse after the conclusion of the divorce.
-After watching enough movies and television shows that detail alimony you feel like you have a pretty solid idea about what it is and how it could benefit you and your family.
+Like most people who use the word "alimony," you're not sure exactly what the term refers to but have a general sense that it means money paid to you by your ex-spouse after the conclusion of the divorce.
+After watching enough movies and television shows that detail alimony, you feel like you have a pretty solid idea about what it is and how it could benefit you and your family.
 Could you get anything like this in the divorce, you ask the attorney?

-The attorney starts off by telling you that the state of Texas has been a little slow on the draw, relatively speaking, when it comes to creating laws dealing with post-divorce financial support.
-Our state didn't even have alimony or spousal maintenance until the late 1990s.
+The attorney starts by telling you that the state of Texas has been a little slow on the draw, relatively speaking, when it comes to creating laws dealing with post-divorce financial support.
+Our form didn't even have alimony or spousal maintenance until the late 1990s.
 The next thing that you all discuss is the word "alimony" itself.
 While it may just be semantics, Texas doesn't have anything that is just called alimony.
-We do have payments called "spousal maintenance” which are post-divorce payments of money by one spouse to the other as ordered by a judge in a trial.
+We have payments called "spousal maintenance," which are post-divorce payments of money by one spouse to the other as ordered by a judge in a trial.

 The first thing that the lawyer asks you about is the length of your marriage.
-He tells you that your marriage needs to have lasted for at least ten years for you to be a candidate to receive spousal maintenance.
-Since you and your husband have been married for 18 years you are able to clear that first hurdle.
-Just to provide you with a full picture on what spousal maintenance is, he tells you that the marriage does not need to have lasted for a full ten years if he has been convicted or placed on deferred adjudication for family violence in recent years.
-Fortunately that does not apply to your situation so you all move on to the next relevant topic.
+He tells you that your wedding needs to have lasted for at least ten years for you to be a candidate to receive spousal maintenance.
+Since you and your husband have been married for 18 years, you can clear that first hurdle.
+To provide you with a complete picture of what spousal maintenance is, he tells you that the marriage does not need to have lasted for a full ten years if he has been convicted or placed on deferred adjudication for family violence in recent years.
+Fortunately, that does not apply to your situation, so you all move to the next relevant topic.

 More regarding the high bar to receive spousal maintenance in a Texas divorce

-This should tell you right away that a judge is going to expect you to do everything you can to find a job for yourself before he will even consider awarding spousal maintenance in a divorce.
-This means, for example, that if you have a college degree that you never used it would be a good time to dust off the old diploma and get to work sending out resumes and asking your social network for leads on jobs.
+This should tell you right away that a judge will expect you to do everything you can to find a job for yourself before he will even consider awarding spousal maintenance in a divorce.
+This means, for example, that if you have a college degree that you never used, it would be an excellent time to dust off the old diploma and get to work sending out resumes and asking your social network for leads on jobs.

-If you need to go back to school for a certification, training or other course then you should make plans to do so.
-Since you are early in the divorce process it would make a lot of sense to ask your spouse if he could pay for the class that you need to take.
+If you need to go back to school for certification, training, or other courses, you should make plans.
+Since you are early in the divorce process, it would make a lot of sense to ask your spouse if he could pay for the class you need to take.
 If you can show the ability to go out and earn a living for yourself, even if it takes a great deal of effort, then the judge will not award you spousal maintenance.

-The other thing to keep in mind about spousal maintenance, the attorney advises you, is that it likely will not last forever even if you are awarded that benefit in your divorce.
-If your marriage has lasted for 18 years then you would be able to receive at most five years of spousal maintenance.
-20-30 year marriages are allowed at most seven years of spousal maintenance whereas 30+ year marriages would be eligible for 10 years of maintenance.
+The attorney advises you that the other thing to keep in mind about spousal maintenance is that it likely will not last forever even if you are awarded that benefit in your divorce.
+If your marriage has lasted for 18 years, you would receive at most five years of spousal maintenance.
+20-30 year marriages are allowed at most seven years of spousal maintenance, whereas 30+ year marriages would be eligible for ten years of care.
 It is only when you or your child has a disability that indefinite spousal maintenance can be ordered.

-Based on the circumstances of your case and your specific needs, a judge will tailor a spousal maintenance order to last the minimum length of time needed in order to develop the skills, gain the experience or attain the degree that allows you to provide for yourself without the need for maintenance.
+Based on the circumstances of your case and your specific needs, a judge will tailor a spousal maintenance order to last the minimum length of time required to develop the skills, gain the experience or attain the degree that allows you to provide for yourself without the need for maintenance.

 How much spousal maintenance are we talking about here?

-Spousal maintenance is typically paid on a monthly basis.
-You could be paid up to $5,000 by your ex-spouse per month or 20% of hiss average gross monthly income- whichever figure is less.
-You and your ex-spouse would both submit budgets to the judge showing what your household expenditures are and then he could make a decision about what you need to sustain yourself.
-If all you can do is work a job where you earn $2,000 the judge could simply figure out what additional money you need to get by and then order that you receive that amount of money for five years.
-In that five years it would behoove you to go back to school or do something to begin to earn enough money to provide for yourself.
+Spousal maintenance is typically paid every month.
+You could be paid up to $5,000 by your ex-spouse per month or 20% of his average gross monthly income- whichever figure is more petite.
+You and your ex-spouse would both submit budgets to the judge showing your household expenditures, and then he could decide what you need to sustain yourself.
+If all you can do is work a job where you earn $2,000, the judge could figure out what additional money you need to get by and then order that you receive that amount of money for five years.
+In that five years, it would behoove you to go back to school or do something to begin to earn enough money to provide for yourself.

 What factors will a judge look to when awarding spousal maintenance in a divorce trial?

-When determining how much spousal maintenance to award and for how long to award it to you for, the judge has some factors that he will consider in performing his analysis.
+When determining how much spousal maintenance to award and how long to grant it to you, the judge has some factors to consider in performing his analysis.
 The relative difference in your and your spouse's ability to provide for yourselves is one of those factors.
-Again, if your spouse is highly educated and has a great work history, while you have "only" a high school diploma and never worked outside the home, this would encourage a judge to be more liberal in his award of spousal maintenance.
+Again, if your spouse is highly educated and has a great work history.
+In contrast, you have "only" a high school diploma and never worked outside the home, and this would encourage a judge to be more liberal in his award of spousal maintenance.

-The length of your marriage (as we just discussed), your ages, earning potential, your health and the contributions that you made towards your husband establishing his career will also be considered.
-Finally, if your spouse (or you) contributed in some way to the break up the marriage (infidelity, family violence, financial misdeeds) that is an important factor as well.
+The length of your marriage (as we just discussed), your ages, earning potential, your health, and the contributions you made towards your husband establishing his career will also be considered final if your spouse (or you) contributed in some way to the break up the marriage (infidelity, family violence, financial misdeeds) that is an essential factor as well.